T-J-DEV/health-agent-by-kempy-client/README.md

 ![Agent Dashboard Preview](https://pub-e703fe367d8f47ddbffdb6e77e503192.r2.dev/Screenshot%202025-09-04%20162609.png)

-Welcome to the **Kempys Health Agent** — your future go-to tool for keeping your PC running smoothly!
+Welcome to **Health Agent** — your future go-to tool for keeping your PC running smoothly!
 This project is actively in development and is being designed with **simplicity, speed, and user experience** at its core.

 ---

-## ✨ What is Kempys Health Agent?
+## ✨ What is Health Agent?

-Kempys Health Agent is a **lightweight, easy-to-use client** that will help you monitor, maintain, and optimize your PC.
+Health Agent is a **lightweight, easy-to-use client** that will help you monitor, maintain, and optimize your PC.
 Its focus is on giving users a **fast, intuitive, and enjoyable experience** when managing their system health.

 ### Why You’ll Love It